This is the multi-page printable view of this section. Click here to print.

 root@bm-dev-002:/tmp# multipath –ll

-Use the following command to check if the MII Status of Bonding and Slave Interface is up.
+Use the following command to verify that the MII Status of Bonding and Slave Interface is up.

 Color mode